Porvesh/Porvesh.github.io/_posts/2022-08-31-freshman-year.md

 ### Highlights of the Year

+- **California:**
+  California was great — the first city I visited in the US.
+  Saw the pier, saw the Golden Gate Bridge.
+  Drove on the wrong side of the road (once).
+  Seven-lane highways scared me.
+  Learned what Costco was.
+Got lost in there for a while.
+  Started tipping.
+  Realized America was expensive.
+California?
+Even more so.

 - **Moved into College:**
    Packed my bags, flew across the world, and moved into the dorms.
 America was... different from what I expected.
 Still is.
    Salads and pizza became breakfast.
 Sometimes dinner.
 Occasionally both.